stedwardscollegemt/ib-java-code-leaps-2024/lessons/src/lesson06/README.md

 - 4.2.3 Discuss an algorithm to solve a specific problem.
 - 4.3.13 Construct algorithms using predefined sub-programmes and onedimensional arrays.

+<b>HL Extension</b>
+- 5.1.4 Describe the characteristics of a twodimensional array.
+- 5.1.5 Construct algorithms using two-dimensional arrays.

 ## 6.2 Creating an array

 Declaring an array in Java is not much different to declaring a single variable, there is just one slight difference to indicate that there will be "many" of the stated type.